-- Schleswig-Holstein is currently reviewing and updating their respective spatial plan / program, taking on new developments and challenges, whereas Mecklenburg-Vorpommern has issued their updated Spatial Development Programme in summer 2016.
-First consultation of the draft updated overall Schleswig-Holstein Spatial Development Plan (LEP) is currently ongoing, has ended in May 2019 second round of participation is expected to take place in 2020.. - All Documents (some documents translated into Danish) and the draft (interactive) plan, are available via: https://bolapla-sh.de/verfahren/c9fbd918-e32b-11e8-a5f7-0050569710bc/public/detail#procedureDetailsDocumentlist, including respective geodata for download.
+• Schleswig-Holstein is currently reviewing and updating their respective spatial plan, taking on new developments and challenges.
+The draft of the revised plan has already gone through its first consultation (also online-based) and is planed to go through a second consultation at the end of 2020.
+All Documents (some documents translated into Danish) and the draft (interactive) plan including respective geodata for download, are available via: https://bolapla-sh.de/plan/lep-01